 - Make it a kid-free space, but consider including babes-in-arms

-- Sit in a circle; if you're in a public space, consider asking a few people to keep their eyes open for outside observers...you never know who needs to join a circle--but they often need to be invited to join.
+- Sit in a semi-circle to show your space isn't closed; if you're in a public space, consider asking a few people to keep their eyes open for outside observers...you never know who needs to join a circle--but they often need to be invited to join.

 - Lastly, have ONE main question to which everyone can respond/interact.
 Examples: What act of courage do you need to invoke?
 What dream would you like to manifest this season and what are the very next steps to make it happen?